aleph-im/aleph-vm/README.md

 The vm-connector need to run for aleph-vm to works, even when running py.test.

-Unless your focus is on developing the VM-Connector, using the Docker image is easier.
+Unless your focus is developing the VM-Connector, using the Docker image is easier.
-   See [VM-Connector README](./vm_connector/README.md) for more details.
+   See the [VM-Connector README](./vm_connector/README.md) for more details.

    ```shell
    docker run -d -p 127.0.0.1:4021:4021/tcp --restart=always --name vm-connector alephim/vm-connector:alpha